noah-yacowar/AI-MU-Motion-Capture/ReadMe.md

 # AI-MU-Motion-Capture

 ESP8266 + BNO08x (080/085) based motion capture system that streams IMU data over Wi-Fi into Unity.
 The ecosystem includes a **mobile app** for QR code–based pairing of IMU suits and servers, making setup fast and reliable.
+This was chosen especially for commercial use cases where multiple users will be using the system daily, where a simple fixed connection from the sensor directly to the server is not flexible enough for all workflows.
 The Unity application performs real-time skeleton reconstruction, visualization, and recording, with the ability to export captured motion to **BVH** for animation workflows.

 ---